 Beat egg whites in a clean bowl of a stand mixer until foamy.
 While mixer is running, slowly add 110 grams regular sugar to eggs.
-Beat until stiff peaks.
-Fold in red gel food coloring to achieve a pink hue.
+Beat until soft peaks.
+Add coffee granules; beat egg white mixture to stiff peaks.

 Remove bowl from stand mixer and fold in almond flour mixture in three batches.
 Continue to stir mixture with spatula, pressing mixture against the sides of the bowl to deflate egg whites a bit.
 Batter is ready when if you make a figure 8 in batter, it slumps slowly back together and flows a bit like lava.

 Transfer mixture to a piping bag fitted with a large round tip.
 Pipe round circles of batter onto a baking sheet lined with parchment paper.
 Try to make them the same size. (there are templates you can place under your parchment to make sure they're the right size and spaced out far enough from each other... as i too often do with too many things, i just eyeballed it.)